-Philip Adler, Casey Falk, Sorelle A. Friedler, Gabriel Rybeck, Carlos Scheidegger, Brandon Smith, and Suresh Venkatasubramanian
+Philip Adler, Casey Falk, Sorelle A. Friedler, Tionney Nix, Gabriel Rybeck, Carlos Scheidegger, Brandon Smith, and Suresh Venkatasubramanian.

 Data-trained predictive models see widespread use, but for the most part they are used as black boxes which output a prediction or score.
 It is therefore hard to acquire a deeper understanding of model behavior, and in particular how different features influence the model prediction.
 This is important when interpreting the behavior of complex models, or asserting that certain problematic attributes (like race or gender) are not unduly influencing decisions.